WatheusHenry/PokedexAPI/README.md

 # PokedexAPI
-A Pokedex made with pokeAPI
+A Pokedex made with pokeAPI on Microsoft Visual Studio
+- Made with C#